superRaytin/image-clipper/README.md

 ### clipper.quality(quality)

 Adjusts the jpeg and webp compression level.
 Level ranges from 0 to 100.
-Only supported if the requested type is `image/jpeg` or `image/webp`.
+Only be supported if the requested type is `image/jpeg` or `image/webp`.

 - **quality:** a Number between 1 and 100 indicating image quality.